18F/handbook/README.md

 See the 18F Pages documentation to learn how to [make a new page](https://pages.18f.gov/guides-template/add-a-new-page/) and [add it to the homepage navigation links](https://pages.18f.gov/guides-template/update-the-config-file/).

+### Fork or branch?

+Forking and branching are two ways of submitting pull requests to edit the Handbook.

+* **TTS teammates**: Please use ***branching*** to submit pull requests.
+Federalist Preview sites will only be built from a branch, and continuous integration can only succeed for PRs created from branches.

+* **External contributors**: Please use ***forking*** to submit pull requests, since non-TTS contributors do not have write access.
+Unfortunately, we won't be able to run Federalist Preview sites for your pull request; please build and serve the site locally to test instead.

 ### Travel guide development

 To add additional images: